Opportunity conversion rates are a critical metric in any sales team.

 For example, let’s say your sales cycle is three months.

-A deal created today is unlikely to close for another two to three months.
-So why is it relevant to the opportunity conversion rate for this month?
+That means deals created today are unlikely to close for another two to three months.
+So they are not relevant to the sales conversion rate for this month.

-What’s more, if the sales team closes the usual number of deals this month, but also does a great job of creating new funnel, the win rate is artificially low.
-Those new opportunities have dragged down the conversion rate.
+In other words, if the sales team closes the usual number of deals this month and does a great job creating pipeline opportunities, the win rate is artificially low.

-The right way to measure opportunity win rates is to compare the number and value of deals won in a month with the number and value of deals lost in the same month.
+You measure opportunity win rates by comparing the number and value of deals won with those lost in the same period.

-The chart shows the right way to calculate the win rate metrics.
-It measures the ratio of won to lost deals each month.
+This Salesforce dashboard chart shows the ratio of won to lost deals each month.

-The pipeline, including deals that get pushed from one month to another, play no part in calculating the conversion rate.
+The pipeline, including deals that get pushed from one month to another, plays no part in calculating the conversion rate.

 Our dashboard chart shows the conversion rate in two ways.

 - Won % (Count).
 This metric is the percentage conversion rate in terms of the number of won opportunities.

 - Won % (Amount).
 This metric is the percentage conversion rate in terms of the total value of won opportunities.

 The chart shows that in three months – July, August, and October – the conversion rate by Amount was higher than the win rate by Count.

-That’s probably a good thing.
-It means that more high-value opportunities were successfully closed compared to lower value opportunities.
+That’s probably a good thing because it means that more high-value opportunities were successfully closed compared to lower value opportunities.

 12 Must-Have Dashboard Charts